-F.W.
-Woolworth marks 50 years service to the British Isles in 1959
+Marking 50 years in the British Isles

-Woolworth enjoyed a period of remarkable growth and prosperity during the 1950s, adding 300 stores and doubling the size of many of the original premises.
+Woolworth enjoyed a reemarkable period of growth and prosperity during the 1950s, adding 300 stores and doubling the size of many of the original premises.
 It seemed that whatever the Board turned their minds to blossomed into success, resulting in a big rise in the share price and generous dividends to the investors.
 To crown the decade plans were laid for big celebrations to mark the Company's Golden Jubilee in 1959.
 A series of activities and events was scheduled throughout the year, some for customers, some for managers and some for store staff.
 The key focus was on sales generation, with wall-to-wall press advertising and the chain's first television commercials on ITV.
 The promotion captured many people's imagination, both inside and outside the company.

 The promotion included deep price cuts, with many popular lines dropped to half price or one-third off for several consecutive weeks.
 One example was a special on light bulbs and heating products.
 With so much value to shout about the chain brought out the big guns.